Yashas07/Docker-Railway-Ticket-Reservation/README.md

 Steps :

-Step 1 : Create a file with filname docker-compose.yml in any directory.
+Step 1 : Create a file with filename docker-compose.yml in any directory.

 Step 2: Copy the contents of the file https://github.com/Yashas07/Railway-Ticket-Reservation/blob/master/docker-compose.yml to the docker-compose.yml file which you have created.